Remember the last time you visited your favorite shop? Let’s relive those moments together and see how you can relate

 The second and the third ones sell the same item at £210.00.

-In this scenario, the first retailer could detect that opportunity through a price monitoring software and raise the price just below its competitors.
+In this scenario, the first retailer could detect that opportunity through a competitor price monitoring software and raise the price just below its competitors.
 They would increase profit margins and still be the most competitive in the market.

 Dynamic pricing is a very profitable e-commerce pricing strategy in which marketers set flexible prices by taking into account costs, targeted profit margins, the demand of the market and your competitors’ prices.